Political Science

 10/28/24 - 04/04/25 04/07/25 - 06/01/25 Spring 2025 Session B 8 Week session

-Course ID: 5450
+Course ID: 5454

 |

 This course introduces students to an attitude and approach for college success and relevant connections to their own inner motivations and external career options.
-Some key elements include values-goal alignment, an orientation to online learning, and strategies for successful adult learning.
+Key elements in this course include values-goal alignment, an orientation to online learning, and strategies for successful learning.
 Other elements include planning a pathway from academic studies to a career path, career awareness, networking, engaging support resources, and collaborating with colleagues.
-Through the learning and activities of this course, students will gain the perspective needed for successful time management and prioritization, critical thinking, applied and collaborative learning, and civic/democratic and global learning.
-Content within the classroom includes learning material that can be easily obtained online.
+Through the learning and activities in this course, students will gain the perspective needed for successful time management and prioritization, critical thinking, applied and collaborative learning, and civic/democratic and global learning.
+The content within the classroom includes open educational resources that are easily available online.
 This course fulfills one general education elective.
+This course is recommended to be completed first in the student’s degree plan when possible.

 Registration Dates Course Dates Session Weeks